StefVuck/GUDForum/ReadME.md

 ### Extending Existing GET Routes

-To extend the `getUserProfile` route, you can add additional query parameters or modify the database query to include more data.
+To create the `getUserProfile` route, you can add additional query parameters or modify the database query to include more data.
 The pseudocode structure for this extension would be:

 Backend:
 * Define the input parameters for the route (e.g. user ID, query parameters)